francoism90/dotfiles/README.md

 ##### Secure Boot

-After reboot, the `nvidia` model may reject loading when Secure Boot is enabled.
+After reboot, the `nvidia` module may reject loading when Secure Boot is enabled.

 As a workaround, use <https://github.com/CheariX/silverblue-akmods-keys>.

-> Tip: This package may also be used for other modules that need signing, such as for VirtualBox.
+> Tip: This package may also be used for other modules that need signing, such as VirtualBox.

-Make sure the Machine Owner Key (MOK) is enrolled (the key may already exists and enrolled, do not force):
+Make sure the Machine Owner Key (MOK) is enrolled (the key may already exist and be enrolled; do not force):

 ```bash
 # kmodgenca
 # mokutil --import /etc/pki/akmods/certs/public_key.der
 ```

-Clone the `silverblue-akmods-keys project`:
+Clone the `silverblue-akmods-keys` project:

 ```bash
 git clone https://github.com/CheariX/silverblue-akmods-keys
 cd silverblue-akmods-keys
 ```

-Build and install `akmods-keys` package:
+Build and install the `akmods-keys` package:

 ```bash
 # bash setup.sh